 There are also ways to reduce the chances of leg pain after a chiropractic adjustment before you even visit the chiropractor.
 Proactive steps can make a huge difference.

-Before your visit to the chiropractor clinic, do some light stretches and exercises if possible to warm up your muscles and help them move more easily.
-You should also be well-hydrated before your appointment, and try to eat a balanced diet so that your body is ready to adapt to adjustments.
+Before your visit to the chiropractor clinic, do some light stretches and exercises, if possible, to warm up your muscles and help them move more easily.
+You should also be well-hydrated before your appointment and try to eat a balanced diet so that your body is ready to adapt to adjustments.

 Once your adjustment is over, you should avoid any strenuous activity for at least 24 hours.
 However, that doesn’t mean you should be still – walking or yoga are great gentle exercises that can keep you moving without overexertion.
 This is also the time to pay attention to your posture and ensure your spine is able to align correctly.